Synesso/scala-stellar-sdk/src/main/paradox/queries.md

 It is possible to stream all ledgers or query for a specific ledger by its sequential id.
 Each returned value provides meta-data about the changes in that ledger, as weall as a summary of the network at that point of time.

+By default the results will be in ascending order from the earliest record.
+This behaviour can be modified with the `cursor` and `order` parameters.

 @@snip [NetworkSpec.scala](../../test/scala/stellar/sdk/NetworkSpec.scala) { #ledger_query_examples }